Shantanu: Marriage with Ganga

 Shantanu saw a beautiful woman on the banks of the river Ganga and asked her to marry him.
-She agreed but with one condition: that Shantanu would never ask any questions about her actions.
+She agreed but with one condition: that Shantanu would never question any of her actions.
 They married and later she gave birth to a son.
 But she drowned the child.
 Shantanu could not ask her the reason, because of his promise, lest she would leave him.
-One by one, seven sons were born and drowned by Ganga.
+Six sons were born to the couple over the years and drowned by Ganga.

-When Ganga was about to drown the eighth son, Shantanu, devastated, could not restrain himself and confronted her.
-Finally, Ganga explained to King Shantanu about Brahma's curse given to Mahabhisha and her.
-Then she told him that their eight children were Eight Vasu's who were cursed by Vasishtha to be born on earth as mortal humans.
+When Ganga was about to drown their eighth son, the devastated Shantanu could not restrain himself and confronted her.
+Ganga explained to King Shantanu about Brahma's curse given to Mahabhisha and to her.
+She revealed to him that their eight children were the eight reincarnated Vasus who were cursed by sage Vasishtha to be born on earth as mortal humans.
 However, when they pacified him, he limited his curse and told them that they would be freed from this curse upon their birth as humans.
-So she released the seven of them from human life by drowning them all.
-However, the Vasu Dyaus was cursed to live a long life and not to have a wife or have children.
-But the sage Vashishtha also gave a boon to him that he would be virtuous, conversant with all the holy scriptures and will be an obedient son to his father.
-Ganga said she would take him to train him properly for the King's throne and status.
-With these words, she disappeared along with the child while Shantanu was struck with grief thinking about spending the rest of his life without her.
+So, she liberated the seven of them from human life by drowning them all.
+However, the Vasu Dyaus was cursed to live a long life and not to have a wife or children.
+But Vasishtha also gave him a boon that he would be virtuous, conversant with all the holy scriptures and would be an obedient son to his father.
+Ganga said she would take him to train him properly for the king's throne and status.
+With these words, she disappeared along with the child, while Shantanu was struck with grief, pondering over spending the rest of his life without her.